 RULE CHANGES

-Once the season has started, rule changes can only be made after the approval of a majority of team captains have agreed to the rule change.
+Once the season has started, rule changes can only be made after the approval of a majority of the Executive Committee (or team captains in instances where the Executive Committee cannot vote) have agreed to the rule change.

 LEGAL WORDING